 Van Gaal who had a less than successful stint at Manchester United was in the job for 76 league games, whilst Dick Advocaat was in charge at the Stadium of Light for just 17 matches.

 Bringing up the rear, two managers are tied for fifth and sixth place.
 Hiddink’s successful spell with Chelsea in 2008-09 was over the course of 13 league games; exactly the same amount Meulensteen was given at Fulham, in a rather unhappier situation.
+De Boer managed Crystal Palace for 4 games at the start of the 2017-18 season.

 Take Michael Cox's Dutch football quiz, and sign up for our Football to Amsterdam cycle.